distribution/distribution/docs/building.md

 $ $GOPATH/bin/registry -version
 $GOPATH/bin/registry github.com/docker/distribution v2.0.0-alpha.1+unknown
 ```

+> __NOTE:__ While you do not need to use `go get` to checkout the distribution
+> project, for these build instructions to work, the project must be checked
+> out in the correct location in the `GOPATH`.
+This should almost always be
+> `$GOPATH/src/github.com/docker/distribution`.

 The registry can be run with the default config using the following
 incantantation: